colmbrady/redux-simple-auth/README.md

 * `data` (_object_): The session data

-* `block` (_function_): A callback function responsible for defining any headers needed for authorization.
-It accepts a header name for its first argument and that header's value as its second argument.
+* `block` (_function_): A callback function responsible for applying either headers or options to the browser `fetch` function.
+The callback expects three arguments:
+  * name: a string as the name of the header or option.
+  * value: a string as the value of the header or option.
+  * type (optional): either `header` or `option` (or none). `header` applies name/value pair as a fetch header. `option` applies name/value pair as a fetch option.
+When no argument supplied, defaults to `header`.

 ### Store Enhancer